llapgoch/jquery.stepper.widget/README.md

 - A jQuery widget for incrementing & decrementing values in an input with plus and minus buttons

 ### Usage ###
-We initialize this way to emulate the way a jQuery Widget would create an instance of itself for each element in the selector.
-Access the menu object once instantiated using ```$('.element').data('melodeon')```.

 ```js
 // Options is an optional parameter, see the defaults below
 jQuery('.stepper-widget').stepper();